-I went back to Bernwood Forest today in search of more encounters with the majestic Purple Emperors that are now on the wing and will remain so for another six short weeks in the forest.
+I returned to Bernwood Forest today in search of another encounter with the majestic Purple Emperors that are now on the wing and will remain so for another five short weeks in the forest.

-As is my custom I parked in the discrete little car park that grants access to Bernwood Meadows well away from the main car park that is forever busy with arriving and departing cars bringing dog walkers and families to walk the main track.
-Purple Emperors do come down in both the car park and on the main track but it is rare that they remain for long due to the constant human traffic passing back and fore.
+As is my custom I parked in the discrete little car park that grants access to Bernwood Meadows well away from the main car park that is forever busy with arriving and departing cars bringing dog walkers and families to walk the main track and various side trails through the trees.
+Purple Emperors do come down from the trees in both the car park and on the main track but it is rare that they remain for long due to the constant human traffic passing back and fore.
 An extended audience with His Excellency is one that demands due reverence and respect and that is impossible under such circumstances

-As usual the postage stamp sized parking space by the meadows, its unsuspected entrance concealed by overhanging blackthorn, was deserted and I took to the meadows through a metal gate, entering a world that must have been commonplace to my ancestors but now has retreated to reserves such as this.
-A living reminder of what we have lost.
-I stood as I always do to assimilate this blissful panorama of wild flowers for as far as my eyes could see, the whole area bordered by the dark green of blackthorn and beyond the oaks of the forest
+As usual the postage stamp sized parking space by the meadows, its unsuspected entrance concealed by overhanging blackthorn, was deserted and I took to the 'unimproved' meadows through a metal gate, entering a world that must have been commonplace to my ancestors but now has retreated to reserves such as this.
+A living, tangible reminder of what we have lost.
+I stood as I always do to assimilate this joyous panorama of wild flowers for as far as my eyes could see, the whole area bordered by the dark green of blackthorn and beyond the oaks of the forest

 I stood and waited but there was no sign of an Emperor.
-Hardly surprising as it is never that easy with his capricious personality.
-No matter, it was hardly unpleasant standing in the cool shade of the oaks as Silver washed Fritillarys came bustling, one by one, along the ride, occasionally stopping to refuel on bramble flowers.Tiny ginger skippers zipped around almost at ground level and countless Meadow Browns and Ringlets dithered in the grass.
+Unsurprising as it is never that easy with such a capricious personality.
+No matter, it was hardly unpleasant standing in the cool shade of the oaks as Silver washed Fritillarys came bustling, one by one, along the ride, occasionally stopping to refuel on bramble flowers before resuming their frenetic progress.Tiny, ginger, pugnacious Large Skippers zipped around, almost at ground level and countless Meadow Browns and Ringlets, jinked and dithered in the grass.

 A morning so alive with abundant life it was sheer bliss to be amongst it.

 But the star turn was now required to make the morning complete.
 Where was he?
-Would he turn up?You never know but here on this ride in this forest provided as good a chance as any of encountering him.
+Would he turn up?You never know but here, on this ride and in this forest provided as good a chance as any of encountering him.

-Ten minutes later at 11am I found an Emperor on the ground feeding.
-Most royalty in our human existence, if you look underneath the curtain of pomp and circumstance seem to have dark unsavoury secrets and butterfly royalty is no exception.
-The Emperor was astride that which issues from the wrong end of a dog, tucking in with gusto to the minerals contained in the excresence.
-Such a paradox
+Ten minutes later at 11am I found an Emperor on the ground, feeding.
+Most royalty in our human world, if you look underneath the contrived veil of pomp and circumstance seem to have dark and hidden, unsavoury secrets and butterfly royalty is no exception.
+The Emperor despite all his magnificence and presence was astride that which issues from the wrong end of a dog, tucking in with gusto to the minerals contained in the excresence.
+Such a paradox.

-No photo then and he remained in wrapt concentration sucking up minerals through his lemon yellow proboscis.
+No photo then as I just could not bring myself to take one as he remained in wrapt concentration sucking up minerals from the unmentionable through his lemon yellow proboscis.

-I waited, admiring his underwing patterning and trying to blot out that on which he was firmly ensconced.
-Eventually, disturbed by a bothersome fly, in irritation he flew but no more than inches from the ground, circling the sun baked bare earth before rising and settling, less than four feet above the ground on a shaded blackthorn leaf by the ride.
+I lingered, admiring his underwing patterning and trying to blot out the image of that on which he was firmly ensconced.
+Eventually, disturbed by a bothersome fly, in irritation he flew but no more than inches from the ground, circling the sun baked bare earth a couple of times before rising and coming to rest, less than four feet up on a shaded blackthorn leaf by the ride.

-I resolved to wait and fifteen minutes later he stirred and began to wander on his leaf, extending his yellow proboscis and showing renewed interest in his surroundings.
+I resolved to wait and see and fifteen minutes later he stirred and began to wander on his leaf, extending his yellow proboscis and showing renewed interest in his surroundings.

 Then as he became more active, slowly opened his wings to reveal that celebrated purplish blue iridescence and then just as abruptly closed them as if bringing a shutter down.
 It is so hard to describe the iridescence that transforms their wings.
 Matthew Oates states .... 'depending on the angle of view and the angle of the light, a single flick of his wings can take the observer through a spectrum from dense black through Tyrian purple, royal blue and several hues of turquoise and back'.....

-He flexed his wings again and this time spread them further, spanning them flat across the leaf in its dappled shade and there, revealed was the coveted double purple iridescence on both wings.
-The ultimate gift to all Emperor afficionados
+And so it was here.
+He flexed his wings again and this time slowly spread them further, spanning them flat across the leaf in its dappled shade and there, revealed was the coveted double purple iridescence on both wings.
+The ultimate gift to all Emperor afficionados.

-His yellow proboscis continued its exploration of the leaf, then with a flick of wings he descended to the ground, describing a brief circle before settling and striding across the hard earth for more of his unsavoury food source.
+His yellow proboscis continued its exploration of the leaf, then with a flick of wings he descended to the ground, describing a brief circle before settling and striding across the hard earth towards his unappealing food source.

-Another feeding session commenced but not so long as the first, before he flew up to perch on another blackthorn leaf, this time on the opposite side of the ride and again deep in shade.
+Another feeding session commenced although not so long as the first, before he flew up to perch low on another blackthorn leaf, this time on the opposite side of the ride and again deep in shade.

-And here he remained for quite some time before flying down towards the ground but although showing interest in his previous food source, only circled it low over the ground and then ascended into a nearby oak and that was the audience done and dusted..
+And here he remained for quite some time before flying down towards the ground but although showing a passing interest in his food source, only circled it low over the ground and then ascended into a nearby oak and that was the audience done and dusted..

 .jpeg)